 DF: “It can often be very difficult to pinpoint the specific impact of the work that you do as an academic.
 But I do recall a couple; five or six years ago, we published labour market forecasts of shortfalls of technical personnel in the technical sector, and that planted the seed for other organisations to ensure that private and public organisations developed new initiatives to try and attract young people to the technical sector, the Techniekpact, and that really had a big impact.”

-“You see that for the accreditation, for example, of new academic programmes, they look at the labour market forecasts that we do, so a university or HBO institution looking to start a new master’s or bachelor’s degree will have to prove its adequacy based on labour market forecasts from ROA.
+“You see that for the accreditation, for example, of new academic programmes, accreditation authorities look at the labour market forecasts that we do, so a university or HBO institution looking to start a new master’s or bachelor’s degree will have to prove its adequacy based on labour market forecasts from ROA.
 In this case, it may not be not changing policy, but it’s affecting the supply of education fields in the Netherlands.

 You and many ROA colleagues are members of SBE’s Learning and Work research theme.
 What is your view of the value of interdisciplinary, cross-faculty research themes?